abinit/abiflows/_sources/setup.rst.txt

 * ``my_qadapter.yaml``: the definition of the parameters for the queue.

 By default fireworks will look for these configuration files in the ``~/.fireworks`` folder.
-In case you opt for using the specific configuration folder you can put all these files your ``af_config`` folder This should be explicitly indicated when using fireworks scripts through the command line options (``-c``, ``-l``, ``-q``, ``-w``) or setting the environmental variable:
+In case you opt for a specific configuration folder, you can put all these files in your ``af_config`` folder This should be explicitly indicated when using fireworks scripts through the command line options (``-c``, ``-l``, ``-q``, ``-w``) or setting the environmental variable:

 .. code-block:: bash